NxPKG/khulnasoft-docs/content/waf/reference/migration-guides/waf-managed-rules-migration.md

     [...]
     ```

-2. The previous command may return additional ruleset configurations for other Cloudflare products also based on the [Ruleset Engine](/ruleset-engine/).
+2. The previous command may return additional ruleset configurations for other Khulnasoft products also based on the [Ruleset Engine](/ruleset-engine/).
 Since you are looking for the WAF Managed Rules configuration, keep only the Terraform resource for the `http_request_firewall_managed` phase and save it to a `.tf` configuration file.
 You will need the full resource name in the next step.

 3. Import the `cloudflare_ruleset` resource you previously identified into Terraform state using the `terraform import` command.
 For example: